wayneluke/vB5-Documentation/release_notes/vBulletin 5.7.3.md

 #### Files to Delete
 These are files known to be unnecessary in the current version of the software.

-- In the `/js` directory delete all files with 572 in their file name.
+- In the `/js` directory, delete all files with 572 in their file name.
 - The directory `/core/packages/googlelogin/vendor` should be deleted.